-- (1) A complainant may, by notice in writing to the Director, withdraw the complaint at any time before the Director refers the complaint to the PSC under clause 32. - (2) A complaint is also withdrawn if at any time before the Director refers the complaint to the PSC under clause 32 - the complainant notifies the Director orally of the complainant's decision to withdraw the complaint, and - (b) the Director provides the complainant with written confirmation of the withdrawal. - (3) If the Director knows the name and address of a person who is alleged to have been a subject of conduct to which the complaint relates, the complaint cannot be withdrawn without the written consent of the person or the person's representative.
+- A complainant may, by notice in writing to the Director, withdraw the complaint at any time before the Director refers the complaint to the PSC. - (2) A complaint is also withdrawn if at any time before the Director refers the complaint to the PSC - the complainant notifies the Director orally of the complainant's decision to (a) withdraw the complaint, and - the Director provides the complainant with written confirmation of the withdrawal. (b) - If the Director knows the name and address of a person who is alleged to have been a subject of conduct to which the complaint relates, the complaint cannot be withdrawn without the written consent of the person or the person's representative.